 Everything You Need to Know About Bottle Service vs. Table Service

+For nightlife enthusiasts wondering, what is bottle service?
 Here is your quick guide to bottle vs. table service, and how to best take advantage of both.

 Cameron OlshanskyAuthor